 3. If any burner should extinguish after initial lighting or due to accidental blow out, turn propane off by turning control knob clockwise to "OFF".
 Wait five minutes before attempting to relight the burner.
-Failure to follow these instructions could result in a fire or explosion.

-If the burner should go out while cooking, or if there is an odor of propane, turn the control knob(s) clockwise to "OFF".
+If the burner should go out while cooking, or if there is an odor of propane, turn the control knob (s) clockwise to "OFF".
 Wait five minutes for the propane odor to disappear.
 If the propane odor is still present - DO NOT relight the burners.
 See instructions in the appliance manual.

-To turn the burner(s) off, turn the appropriate control knob clockwise to "OFF"
+4. To turn the burner (s) off, turn the appropriate control knob clockwise to "OFF"